Is a Bracco Italiano the right dog for you?

 Bracco Italianos are known for their friendly and affectionate temperament.
 They are loyal, gentle, and great with children, making them excellent family pets.
 However, they can be a bit stubborn at times, so consistent training and positive reinforcement are important for managing their strong-willed nature.

 With its keen senses of sight and smell, this breed has a natural instinct for when to attack prey.
 This combination allows the hunter to track down their target from a safe distance, while the Bracco Italiano takes care of the more hazardous and messy aspects of the hunt.
 Their excellent vision and scenting capabilities make them an ideal companion for hunters, as they can locate and pursue prey with precision.
-Whether it’s a bird in flight or a small game hiding in dense vegetation, the Bracco Italiano’s innate hunting skills make it a valuable asset in the field.
+Unlike most dogs, Bracchi can flare their nostrils independently to trap scents better—a trait shared with bloodhounds.
+This helps them track game with pinpoint accuracy.

 How Fast Can a Bracco Italiano Run?